-- 1. An interested provider contacts the SC Voucher Control Center and indicates that they are interested in becoming enrolled in the SC Voucher Program. - 2.
-A packet of information is sent to the provider. - 3.
-Upon receipt of the paperwork, the provider completes the following forms: - a.
-Family, Friend, and Neighbor Child Care Enrollment and Agreement, DSS Form 3774 - Family, Friend, and Neighbor Child Care Certification, DSS Form 3776 - c.
+- An interested provider contacts the SC Voucher Control Center and indicates that they are interested in becoming enrolled in the SC Voucher Program. - 2) A packet of information is sent to the provider. - 3) Upon receipt of the paperwork, the provider completes the following forms: - Family, Friend, and Neighbor Child Care Enrollment and Agreement, DSS Form 3774 - b.
+Family, Friend, and Neighbor Child Care Certification, DSS Form 3776 - c.
 IRS Form W-9 - d.
-Picture Identification (South Carolina driver's license or identification card required).
+Copy of social security card for proof of social security number (SSN).
+If the social security card is not available, a printout from the SSA is acceptable.
+Other documents with the SSN will be reviewed on a caseby-case basis for acceptance. - e.
+Copy of driver's license or State ID f.
+Copy of a completed DSS Form 37124, Family, Friend, and Neighbor Central Registry Release of Information and Consent Form, on all household member 18 years or older.